Building Codes & Code Compliance

 The key details that catch homeowners off guard:

 Replacement cost, not market value.
 LADBS uses the replacement cost of the structure (what it would cost to rebuild), not the real estate market value of the property.
-A house worth $4 million on the market might have a replacement cost of $1.5 million.
-Fifty percent of $1.5 million is $750,000 - a threshold that many significant renovations in hillside areas can cross.
+A property worth $8 million may carry $3 million or more of that value in land.
+If the replacement cost of the structure is $5 million, 50% of that is $2.5 million - a threshold that a significant renovation in a hillside area can cross, particularly when structural, mechanical, and finish work are combined.

 Applies to hillside-designated properties.
 The hillside area designation is mapped.
 Not all properties in the hills are in the Hillside Area as defined by the zoning code, and not all properties in the Hillside Area are what you would intuitively consider "hillside."
 Check the zoning designation before assuming whether this applies to your property.